The Patriot (2000 film): Script

 Screenwriter Robert Rodat wrote seventeen drafts of the script before there was an acceptable one.
 In an early version, Anne is pregnant with Gabriel's child when she dies in the burning church.
 Rodat wrote the script with Mel Gibson in mind for Benjamin Martin and gave the character six children to signal that preference to studio executives.
 After the birth of Gibson's seventh child, the script was changed so that Martin has seven children.
-Like the character William Wallace, which Gibson had portrayed in Braveheart five years earlier, Martin is a man who seeks to live his life in peace until revenge drives him to lead a cause against a national enemy after the life of an innocent family member is taken.
+Like the character William Wallace, which Gibson had portrayed in Braveheart five years earlier, Martin wants to live in peace until the murder of an innocent family member drives him to seek revenge on the British.

 Casting

 Harrison Ford turned down the lead role of Benjamin Martin because he considered the film "too violent" and that "it boiled the American Revolution down to one guy wanting revenge."
 Gibson was paid a record salary of $25 million.
-Jude Law was offered the role of William Tavington, but turned it down, the role eventually went to Jason Issacs after submitting an audition tape.
+Jude Law was offered the role of William Tavington, but turned it down, the role eventually went to Jason Isaacs after submitting an audition tape.
 Joshua Jackson, Elijah Wood, Jake Gyllenhaal, and Brad Renfro were considered to play Gabriel Martin.
 The producers and director narrowed their choices for the role of Gabriel to Ryan Phillippe and Heath Ledger, with Ledger chosen because Roland Emmerich thought he possessed "exuberant youth."

 Filming

 The film's German director Emmerich said "these were characters I could relate to, and they were engaged in a conflict that had a significant outcome—the creation of the first modern democratic government."

 The film was shot entirely on location in South Carolina, including Charleston, Rock Hill—for many of the battle scenes, and Lowrys—for the farm of Benjamin Martin, as well as nearby Fort Lawn.
-It was filmed on September 7, 1999, and ended on January 20, 2000.
+Filming began on September 7, 1999, and ended on January 20, 2000.
 Other scenes were filmed at Mansfield Plantation, an antebellum rice plantation in Georgetown, Middleton Place in Charleston, South Carolina, at the Cistern Yard on the campus of College of Charleston, and Hightower Hall and Homestead House at Brattonsville, South Carolina, along with the grounds of the Brattonsville Plantation in McConnells, South Carolina.
 Producer Mark Gordon said the production team "tried their best to be as authentic as possible" because "the backdrop was serious history," giving attention to details in period dress.
 Producer Dean Devlin and the film's costume designers examined actual Revolutionary War uniforms at the Smithsonian Institution prior to shooting.